As a real estate investor, are you an investor, or are you a speculator? There is a significant difference.

 Investing for Equity Capture

 Now let’s look at those investors who are investing for equity capture.
-Think of it this way: As a real estate investor you’re buying properties at a discount.
-You’re paying cash, buying them as-is; you are paying the closing costs and closing quickly.
+Think of it this way: As a real estate investor, you’re buying properties at a discount.
+You’re paying cash, buying them as-is.
+You are paying the closing costs and closing quickly.
 You’re creating a value and service for the seller of the property and, in exchange, the seller is agreeing to sell to you at a discount.

 Another way to look at it is the seller is agreeing to give you some of his or her equity.
 The seller may be thinking, “I know this house is worth a little more than I’m selling it for, but this investor is willing to pay cash quickly.
 I don’t have to do any repairs.
 The investor is covering the closing costs, and then I’ll be done.
 In exchange, I’m willing to sell my house for a little less than it’s worth and give the investor my equity.”

 That is what we mean by investing for equity capture.
 These investors will then turn around and possibly wholesale the property to another investor.
 They will keep some of that equity for themselves and pass on some of that equity to the next investor.
 Or the investors might do a full rehab or fix-and-flip on the property where they’re going to capture and keep all the equity purchased from the original seller in the form of profit.
-They’re capturing a certain amount of equity immediately at the time of purchase and then they’re going to make enhancements or improvements to the property in the form of rehab and increase the equity in the property to maximize their return.
+They’re capturing a certain amount of equity immediately at the time of purchase.
+Then they’re going to make enhancements or improvements to the property in the form of rehab and increase the equity in the property to maximize their return.

 You can see how definitive and mathematical it is for investors who invest for equity.
 They know the value of the property.
-They know the purchase price and so they can clearly define the equity that they are capturing at the time of purchase.
+They know the purchase price, and so they can clearly define the equity that they are capturing at the time of purchase.

 Speculation is absent in this type of equity capture investment, due to the definitive and calculative nature of the investment.